krestaino/podcast-xml-parser/README.md

 ## Features

 - **Simple Parsing:** Parse XML podcast feeds into JavaScript objects.
-- **Versatile Input:** Parse directly from XML strings or from URLs.
+- **Versatile Input:** Parse directly from XML strings, URLs, or even iTunes IDs.
 - **Cross-platform:** Designed to be compatible across Node.js, browsers, and React Native.
 - **Graceful Handling:** In cases of missing elements in the XML feed, the parser returns empty strings instead of throwing errors.
+- **Support for iTunes:** Additional details can be fetched from iTunes.
+- **Partial Feed Support:** Allows fetching and parsing a specific byte range of a feed.

 <!-- HIDE_SECTION_START -->
 ## Live Demo